dec1/modern-networking-companion/faqs.md

 Historically, Layer 2 networks were confined to physical proximity (e.g., Ethernet cables in a single building or campus), aligning perfectly with the "Local" in LAN.
 However, advancements like VXLAN (Virtual Extensible LAN) introduced overlay technologies that encapsulate Layer 2 frames over IP networks, enabling LANs to span arbitrary distances—potentially globally.
 This is why it's important to clarify that it's the protocol used - especially the packet structure and MAC addressing - that defines a LAN and not its _locality_.

 ---

+### Layer 3 & Routing

+#### <a name="router-path-calculation"></a>When a router gets a package to deliver, does it calculate the whole path the package should be sent along or just the next step?

+**Just the next step** (called _next-hop routing_).
+Each router only decides "which of my neighbors should I forward this to?" based on its routing table.
+That neighbor makes the same decision independently.
+The packet hops from router to router until it reaches its destination.
+It's like asking directions: each person you ask tells you which road to take next, not the complete turn-by-turn directions for your entire journey.

+---
 ### Upper Layers and Applications